kingbode/Amazon-Products-Scraper/README.md

 no need to put parameters in order !!

 Example: python Amazon_Asin_V2.0.py -q 2 -r 2 -a B07MW4BR8D -v 1

-in this Example, we collect two pages of Reveiws and two pages of Questions for the Produc that has ASIN = B07MW4BR8D and the Brwoser will be invisible
+in this Example, we collect two pages of Reveiws and two pages of Questions for the Produc that has ASIN = B07MW4BR8D and the Brwoser will be visible , as default is to be invisible

 usage: Amazon_Asin_V2.0.py [-h] -a ASIN [-r REVIEWSCOUNT] [-q QUESTIONSCOUNT] [-v HIDEBROWSER]